yegoryeliz/RemoteApps-Linux/README.md

 # RemoteApps-Linux Toutorial
 ###### My appologies for the crudeness of this toutorial, I intend to make it more percise in the future.
+I do not guarantee this will work for your system, tinker and adjust accordingly.
+I cannot provide support for this.
 ## Assumptions
 ###### This tutorial makes the following assumptions:
 * you are comfortable with the commandline and you know your way around your distribution of choice.